colts70/The-Sematic-Stack/README.md

 This anchor is not redundant.
 It’s the bridge between meaning and crawl behavior.

-/sitemap is NOT CONTENT /sitemap is NOT PAGES /sitemap is NOT SEO
+HESS/DFH sitemap is NOT CONTENT HESS/DFH sitemap is NOT PAGES HESS/DFH sitemap is NOT SEO

-The /sitemap anchor MUST declare crawl entrypoints and MUST NOT embed URL lists.
+The HESS/DFH sitemap anchor MUST declare crawl entrypoints and MUST NOT embed URL lists.

-/sitemap = declared crawl geometry
+HESS/DFH sitemap = declared crawl geometry

 ⚡ 30-Second Implementation Checklist Create Directory: Ensure /.well-known/ exists on your server.